alexocode/talks/tech/elixir/the-essence-of-elixir/presentation.md

 5-6 9s (< 5m)

 ^
-(We will explore later how!)
+In this talk we will explore how!

-^
-Huge success, impressive as hell!

 ^
 BUT ...